 APARTHEID TORTURE CAMP VLAKPLAATS

-I hate all the crimes that were done against all the citizens of South Africa: white racism and black racism remains racism by any other name.
-However, “what is good for the gander is good for the goose.”
-I am only interested in the WHOLE truth.
-We all know and agree that apartheid was a crime against humanity.
-However, while the Mandelas were liberating this country through their bombs and boxes of matches, the apartheid regime tried desperately to maintain control of the swelling masses, while systematically relinquishing apartheid measures by employing blacks in every sector of the economy, etc. [The ANC lied that the Government was unwilling to negotiate and relent.]
+We all agree that apartheid was a terrible crime against humanity.
+However, while the Mandelas were liberating this country through their bombs and boxes of matches, the apartheid regime tried desperately to maintain control of the swelling masses, while systematically relinquishing apartheid measures by employing non-whites in every sector of the economy, etc. [The ANC lied that the Government was unwilling to negotiate and relent.]
 They constantly checked passes, [those horrid passes!] and interrogated many of those suspected of “communist collaboration.”
-I do not condone murder and torture.
-However, the wild, completely unproven allegations that the regime incarcerated and murdered thousands of black people, even children in torture camps, is sheer rubbish.
-Such ‘camps’ and other methods of so-called ‘mass-murder’ would surely have been addressed by the Truth Commission and the ‘mass graves’ would have been exhumed.
-These completely unproven allegations, as the other ANC-invented propaganda-lies of alleged “mass graves” simply do not exist anywhere on recorded or investigated history.
+I do not and will never condone murder and torture.
+However, the wild, completely unproven allegations that the old regime incarcerated and murdered thousands of people, even innocent children in torture camps, is sheer rubbish.
+I say it again: such ‘camps’ and ‘mass-murder’ would surely have been addressed by the Truth Commission.
+The ‘mass graves’ would have been exhumed and the torture camps for thousands of people would have been exposed.

-What did exist, (and this too, only became known to the general white population of South Africa after 1994,) is the fact that the Broederbond regime used Colonel Eugene de Kock to SECRETLY torture, maim and murdered some of the leaders of the communist ‘struggle’ to extract information that would “stop their indiscriminate acts of terrorism, and spare the lives of innocent civilians of all races,” as declared by Police and SANDF officials.
-Whatever the circumstances, this was the government of South Africa at the time.
-Given the brutal and prolonged terrorist onslaught form inside and outside South Africa’s borders (a period of 34 years form 1960 to 1994,) and the duty of the government to keep their citizens safe, anyone would understand such measures and the reasoning behind it.
+What did exist, (and this too, only became known to the general population of South Africa after 1994,) is the fact that the Broederbond regime used Colonel Eugene de Kock to secretly torture, maim and murder some of the leaders of the communist ‘struggle’ to extract information that would “stop their indiscriminate acts of terrorism, and spare the lives of innocent civilians of all races,” as declared by Police and SANDF officials.
+However horrible and unacceptable the circumstances, this regime was the government of South Africa at the time.
+They had the responsibility to curb the extremely violent and prolonged terrorist onslaught form inside and outside South Africa’s borders (a period of 34 years form 1960 to 1994,) and to keep their citizens safe.

-Colonel Eugene de Kock sang like a canary at the Truth Commission’s hearings to spare his life and walk away from the dirty work he had to perform under command of the masonic South African Government.
-So did some of the workhorses in the ANC, while both the war commanders in the old government, and the presidents and commanders of the ANC either refused to say a word, or, despite confessing to the mass murder of civilians through indiscriminate terrorist bombings, machine gun attacks, etc., walked away with awards and high positions in the government.
+Colonel Eugene de Kock sang like a canary at the Truth Commission’s hearings to spare his life while the government walked away from the dirty work he had to perform under their command.
+So did the workhorses in the ANC, while both the war commanders in the old government and the presidents and commanders of the ANC either refused to say a word, or, despite confessing to the mass murder of civilians through indiscriminate terrorist bombings, machine gun attacks, etc., walked away with awards and high positions in the government.

-White as well as black leaders all got away with it.
-Those that sang and those that kept silent, like Mandela, who were never even asked to confess any of his terrorist crimes in South Africa.
+The leaders of apartheid and of Marxism all got away with it.
+Those that sang and those that kept silent, like Mandela, was never even asked to confess any of his terrorist crimes in South Africa.
 And so did PW Botha, who simply said that he had a country to govern.
-Except of course, Colonel De Kock, the “fall guy,” who will most probably rot in disrepute while his Broederbond and ANC peers party on the South African communist gravy train.
+Except of course, Colonel De Kock, the “fall guy,” (guilty of course but under the command of his government,) who will most probably rot in disrepute while his Afrikaner Broederbond and African National Congress peers party on the South African communist gravy train.

 BBC One Minute World News wrote in ‘Can Winnie Mandela’s heroism outshine her crimes,’ “Joyce Sikakane worked with Winnie… when they were arrested in 1969.
 In jail, they were interrogated by the notorious apartheid torturer, Theunis Swanepoel.
 Sikakane said, “He ordered me to stand on bricks.
-He took a pistol from a drawer, pointed it at me, and said, ‘If you don’t talk [AND TELL US WHAT ATROCITIES AGAINST CIVILIANS YOU HAVE PLANNED NEXT,] you’ll be gone.’
+He took a pistol from a drawer, pointed it at me, and said, ‘If you don’t talk now [and tell us what crimes against civilians you have planned next,] you’ll be gone.’
 And I remember saying to him: ‘What kind of a human being are you… to do this to me?”

-If you have ever seen the obliteration of a bomb blast, you will know why this person was being interrogated.
-As most white South Africans, I did not know about apartheid torture camps and interrogation.
+If you have ever seen the obliteration of a bomb blast, you will know why Sikakane was being interrogated.
+As most white South Africans, I did not know anything about apartheid torture camps — and I wonder how many Africans knew about ANC torture camps?
 Apartheid has always, and will always constitute great human rights abuses against the vast majority of South African citizens.
-However, knowing what I know now concerning ANC bombings, machine gun attacks on civilians, genocidal murder, mayhem, and communist corruption and destruction, I believe Swanepoel should have answered Sikakane, “As all law enforcing officers worldwide, I am doing a despicable but vital job to curb terrorist crime that endanger and murder all people of all races in our country.
-To save civilian lives, I am dealing with murderous and maiming terrorists, not 14-year old children like Stompie Seipei.
-And do you perhaps see before you a tyre drenched with kerosene, which you and your helpers use to cremate your own people alive?
+However, knowing what I know now concerning ANC bombings, machine gun attacks on civilians, genocidal mob murder and mayhem, and communist corruption and destruction, I believe Swanepoel should have answered Sikakane, “As all law enforcing officers worldwide, I am doing a despicable but vital job to curb terrorist crime that endangers and murders people of all races in our country.
+To save civilian lives, I deal with murderous and maiming terrorists, not 14-year old children like Stompie Seipei.
+Do you perhaps see before you a tyre drenched with petrol, which you and your comrades use to cremate your own people alive?
 What kind of human being are you?”

 UNMENTIONED ANC TORTURE CAMPS IN NEIGHBORING COUNTRIES

 Note that in this report, they do not confess to murder.
 Such mind-blowing cruelty without murder?
-Well, whether confessed or not, their apartheid-superseding slaughter remain historical fact.
+Well, whether confessed or not, their apartheid-superseding slaughter in torture camps remain historical fact.